terraform-linters/tflint-ruleset-terraform/docs/rules/terraform_standard_module_structure.md

 * Move blocks to their conventional files as needed
 * Create empty files even if no `variable` or `output` blocks are defined

+Optionally, you can disable enforcement of an `outputs.tf` file by setting the `outputs` rule to `false`.